kolitiri/blogging-time/_tabs/about.md

 My name is Chris!

-I am software engineer focused primarily on Python and I like building stuff on my spare time..
+I am a software engineer focused primarily on Python and I like building stuff on my spare time..

 During my professional career all these years I noticed that I particulary enjoy writting documentation, so I thought I should give blogging a chance.